howerj/libforth/libforth.md

 ## A Forth Word

-The FORTH execution model uses [Threaded Code][], the layout of a word header follows from this.
+The Forth execution model uses [Threaded Code][], the layout of a word header follows from this.

-A [FORTH][] word is defined in the dictionary and has a particular format that varies between implementations.
-A dictionary is simply a linked list of [FORTH][] words, the dictionary is usually contiguous and can only grow.
-The format for our [FORTH][] words is as follows:
+A [Forth][] word is defined in the dictionary and has a particular format that varies between implementations.
+A dictionary is simply a linked list of [Forth][] words, the dictionary is usually contiguous and can only grow.
+The format for our [Forth][] words is as follows:

 Briefly: